Digital Program | Sustaining Life in an Ecosystem

 Each program includes a 30-minute online workshop with a Zoo Teacher and a teaching guide filled with activities for your scope and sequence.
 While not a tour of the zoo, you will have direct access to your own expert Zoo Teacher and unique zoo content.

 Sustaining Life in an Ecosystem uses in-depth case studies to explore how animals are adapted to their environment, how animals interact with the ecosystem and the success that Zoos Victoria has achieved in the conservation of species.

 Students discover the structural, physiological, and behavioural adaptations of the Little Penguin, the threats it faces to its survival and the interconnections and the role it plays in its ecosystem.
 Students apply their learning to develop and reflect on conservation strategies.

-The student webinar for this VCE Biology program is essential as it provides a real dataset for scientific investigation.
+The online workshop for this VCE Biology program is essential as it provides a real dataset for scientific investigation.

 Students will learn:

 - How structural, behavioural and physiological adaptations aid survival

 - How the internal environment is regulated through homeostasis and stimulus-response signalling

 - The strategies used by Zoos Victoria to conserve species

 - About the interdependencies of species within an ecosystem, including distribution and density